ErwanH29/erwanh29.github.io/generic.md

 				<header class="major">
 					<h3>Modelling Schools of Fish</h3>
 				</header>
-                <b>Field</b>: Active Matter <br>
+                Active Matter <br>
                 <b>Research</b>: Investigating the different emergent behaviours present in schools of fish. <br>
-                <b>Purpose</b>: A recent development in physics has been to model biological systems with basic principles to understand some of their emerging behaviours.
+                <b>Purpose</b>: A recent development in physics has been to model biological systems with basic principles to understand behaviours emerging from such systems.
 Studying such systems also helps us develop new out-of-equilibrium frameworks for statistical physics. <br>
 				<ul class="actions">
 					<li><a href='https://docs.google.com/presentation/d/1OAJfrBpMzJs-HojhwO3v9BqsTYam-mf8/edit?usp=sharing&ouid=117387893329040448761&rtpof=true&sd=true'><i>Link to presentation</i></a></li>
 				</ul>